-The imported biomass up to 2020 refers mainly to that for the production of biofuels for transport.
+The imported biomass up to 2020 refers mainly to the production of biofuels for transport.

-In the case of biodiesel, it is expected that imports will comprise either seeds of oil crops (rape-seed, sunflower-seed, soybean) or seed oils (rape-seed oil, sunflower-seed oil, soybean oil, palm oil), in quantities sufficient to cover the biodiesel share in our national target.
-The existing biodiesel production units produce over 750,000 tons of biodiesel, which is more than five times the quantities required to meet our national target of 5,7% for 2010.
-Imported materials comprise about 50% of the raw materials used so far by these units and domestically produced oils (sunflower-seed oil, rape-seed oil, cotton-seed oil, used cooking and frying oils) the remaining 50%.
-There is an ongoing attempt to increase the production of domestically grown energy crops, as well as the quantities of used cooking and frying oils utilized.
-Both efforts are progressing well.
+In the case of biodiesel, it will be either seeds of oil crops (mainly rapeseed) or seed oils (rapeseed oils, maybe soyoil) for biodiesel production, in quantities sufficient to cover the biodiesel share in our national target.
+The existing biodiesel production units produce over 575,000 tons of biodiesel, which is four times higher than the quantities required to meet the 5.75% target of 2010.
+Imported oils (rapeseed, soya-bean, etc.) comprise about 70-80% of the raw materials used so far by these units and domestically produced oils (cotton-seed, sunflower, used cooking oil, etc.) about 20-30%.
+Attempts to intensify the production of domestic sunflower and oilseed rape crops and reverse this picture are currently being made.